In this article, we will look at the difference between include and require in PHP.

 Should I use include or require?

-Some PHP developers will advise you that you can use include if the file in question is not critical to the functioning of the application.
+Some PHP developers will advise you to use include if the file in question is not critical to the functioning of the application.

 Example: “If it’s just HTML, use include.
 If it’s something as critical as a database connection, then use require.”

-However, I’m personally uneasy with such advice.
-In my opinion, the file should always exist and if it doesn’t exist, then there is a big problem that needs to be fixed.
-I have yet to come across a valid reason for attempting to include a file that might not not exist.
+I have yet to come across a valid reason for attempting to include a file that might not exist.
 If you are attempting to include the file, then I would assume that the file is necessary in some way or another.

 Otherwise, why would you try to include it?

-I have even seen tutorials where developers recommend using the @-operator to suppress warnings from a failed include statement:
+I have even seen tutorials where developers use the @ operator to suppress warnings from a failed include statement: